Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Results

 In Fig.~\ref{Fig.Raman}(c), we present spectra of bulk and exfoliated NiGa$_2$S$_4$ flakes of 180, 50, 9, 8, 5, 4, 3, and 2 layers in the range of 120 cm$^{-1}$ to 475 cm$^{-1}$.
 The spectra are offset vertically for clarity.
 The schemes of the phonon eigenvectors and the dependence of the phonon parameters on the number of layers are presented in Fig.~\ref{Fig.A1g phonons}.

 While flakes of the thickness of tens of layers are expected to have spectra similar to bulk materials, we find that Raman spectra of such thick flakes differ from bulk in this material, as demonstrated by the spectrum of 180L and 50L flakes.
 All of the phonons associated with the out-of-plane motion of the ``outer" sulfur atoms in the 50-layer spectra shift to higher frequencies.
 The shift is different for different modes, excluding a systematic error.
-The largest change is observed on A$^{(3)}_{1g}$ phonon at about 450~\cm, which also considerably narrows, with the full-width-at-half-max (FWHM) $\Gamma$ going from 14 to 9 \cm.
+Surprisingly, the largest change is observed on the A$^{(3)}_{1g}$ phonon at about 450~\cm, which is associated with the out-of-plane motion of the ``inner" sulfur atoms.
+The phonon shifts to higher frequencies and narrows considerably, with the full-width-at-half-max (FWHM) $\Gamma$ going from 14 to 9 \cm.
 The intensity of Raman spectra decreases for thicker flakes about 50L compared to the bulk and 180L, but then increases again for 9L, with the spectra of 9L-thick flakes showing intensity higher than that of the bulk sample.
 Below we discuss how optical properties and electronic structure of NiGa$_2$S$_4$ determines the intensities.

 For the thin flakes, the strongest changes on the phonons are observed for the 3L and 2L flakes.
 All phonons show softening by few wavenumbers and broadening on exfoliation down to 3 layers, and the phonon which still have observable frequencies become essentially broader in the spectra of 2L flakes (Fig. \ref{Fig.A1g phonons}(k-l)).
 The most consistent changes starting with 5L flakes are observed for the A$^{(1)}_{1g}$ 120 cm$^{-1}$ phonon, which involves the movement of ``outer'' S1 and Ga atoms.
 The mode softens and broadens for the thin layers.